v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 ![](./shining.jpeg)

 How long have we been studying the security of these electric sheep?
-And yet, we're still here in our apartment, "bleeding out digging deeper, just to throw it away”.
+And yet, we're still here in our apartment, "bleeding out digging deeper, just to throw it away".

 *Mom:* Go play outsiiiide!
 Stop being a nerd and go play with real people!